mixu/minilog/readme.md

-# minilog
+# minilog - features

-# Features

 - Works in the browser and on the server
 - Very simple client (no external dependencies; less than 100 lines); looks like a readable stream/eventemitter
-- Backends are writable streams; allow for picking whatever transport/format you want
+- Backends are writable streams, simple to write new adapters
 - Logs are optionally scoped/namespaced to a particular module, like TJ's [debug](https://github.com/visionmedia/debug) and can be enabled/disabled selectively
 - log.error, log.warn, log.info, log.trace